 Babajide Adebiyi is a former partner at Talentstone Africa Partners, where he led a team advising corporations, institutions, and African government officials on risk management, financial services, energy, and infrastructure financing projects.
 With experience in more than 25 African markets, he has served as a consultant to multilateral institutions including the African Development Bank.
 He also has worked as risk manager for the sub-Saharan African region for Renaissance Capital.
-He also played a key role in co-founding and leading nonprofit volunteering initiatives such as Slum to School and Move Back Africa Network.
-A chartered accountant, Babajide is the recipient of a McKenna Center Fellowship.
+He is a chartered accountant and also played a key role in co-founding and leading nonprofit volunteering initiatives such as Slum to School and Move Back Africa Network.
+As a master of global affairs student, Babajide was the recipient of a McKenna Center Fellowship.

 The Keough School’s master of global affairs program includes 70 students from 30 countries:

 Afghanistan, Argentina, Bangladesh, Belarus, China, Colombia, Costa Rica, Democratic Republic of Congo, Egypt, Ethiopia, Ghana, Honduras, Indonesia, Iran, Japan, Kazakhstan, Kenya, Mexico, Mongolia, Nepal, Nigeria, Pakistan, the Philippines, Russia, Turkey, Ukraine, Uganda, the United States, Uzbekistan and Vietnam.